 The Detailed Explanation:

-ST (Special Trailer ) tires are custom-made to handle the weight and turning stresses of trailers whereas P ( Passenger ) tires have sidewalls that are more pliant and are crafted for the comfort and steering of passengers.
-It is typically not advised to interchange them since they serve functions.
+ST (Special Trailer) tires are specifically designed to handle the weight and turning pressures of trailers, while P (Passenger) tires have flexible sidewalls made for passenger comfort and steering ease.
+It’s generally not recommended to swap them out since they each serve purposes.

 Exceptions:

-LT (Light Truck ) tires are occasionally employed for trailers and fifth wheels due, to their sidewalls.
+LT (Light Truck) tires are sometimes used for trailers and fifth wheels because of their sidewalls.

 Reasons to use LT tires on trailers: